Build your skills and knowledge with free access 24/7

 - Select: “I want something new” > “Human Resources (DHR) – Shared Services”

 Additional tips to use KC eLearning

 For employees with King County email

-If you're on a computer connected to the network and using Google Chrome (or a different browser) or if you're using a computer not connected to a King County network, a Microsoft Windows logon screen will appear.
-Simply use your King County email address and your standard Windows logon password.
+If you are on a computer not connected to the King County network, a logon screen will appear.
+Use your King County email address and your standard Windows logon password.

 For employees without King County email

 Employees without a King County email address can submit a HelpDesk ticket to set up a free account

 - Use the following path to expedite your request: “I want something new” > “Human Resources (DHR) – Shared Services”

 1. What is NEOGOV Learn?

 King County eLearning is now powered by NEOGOV Learn, a powerful online tool that puts professional and personal development in the hands of employees.
 It is integrated with other NEOGOV tools the County uses to support onboarding, offboarding, and performance management.
 It helps ensure learning has a prominent place in every stage of an employee’s career.